-Ms. Smith-Woertz focuses on family law, primarily handling cases involving divorce, child support, child custody and residency, parenting issues, and paternity.
+Ardith Smith-Woertz is a family law attorney located in Topeka, KS, whose practice focuses on family law cases involving divorce, child support, child custody and residency, parenting issues, and parentage.
 She also prepares wills.
 Ms. Smith-Woertz serves clients throughout the northeastern quadrant of the state.
 Ms. Smith-Woertz is a Certified Mediator through the Kansas Office of Judicial Administration and regularly acts as a mediator/conciliator for parties involved in domestic disputes.

 Upon graduating from the Washburn University School of Law in 1987, Ms. Smith-Woertz was admitted to practice before the Kansas Supreme Court and all other Kansas courts, as well as before the United States District Court for the District of Kansas and the United States Court of Appeals for the Tenth Circuit.
 In 2010, she was admitted to practice before the Prairie Band Potawatomi Nation Tribal Court, which handles civil, criminal, Indian Child Welfare matters and juvenile matters for the sovereign nation.